How to Troubleshoot a Pool Heater

 Examine Power Sources

-Check The Temperature Settings
+Check the Temperature Settings

 Ensure that the pool heater’s thermostat has a higher temperature setting than the current water temperature of your pool.
 This way, the water being pumped in is actually warmer.